pester/Pester/README.md

 # Pester

-> 📦🔐 Pester is now signed. `-SkipPublisherCheck` is no longer necessary to install from PowerShell Gallery on Windows 10.
+> 📦🔐 Pester is now signed. `-SkipPublisherCheck` should no longer be used to install from PowerShell Gallery on Windows 10.

+>👩👨 We are looking for contributors!
+All issues labeled [help wanted](https://github.com/pester/Pester/labels/help%20wanted) are up for grabs.
+They further split up into [good first issue](https://github.com/pester/Pester/labels/good%20first%20issue) aimed at issues I hope are easy to solve.
+[Bad first issue](https://github.com/pester/Pester/labels/bad%20first%20issue) where I expect the implementation to be problematic or needs to be proposed and discussed before.
+And the rest which is somewhere in the middle.
+If you decide to pick up an issue please comment in the issue thread so others don't waste their time working on the same issue as you.
+> There is also [contributor's guide](https://github.com/pester/Pester/wiki/Contributing-to-Pester) that will hopefully help you.

 Pester is the ubiquitous test and mock framework for PowerShell.